Table of contents

 download-taggrs-consent-state-template-from-github

 We are now going to create a separate variable for each consent type you have.
-Go to Variables and click New.
-We’re going to do Ad Personalization as the first level of consent.
-Name the Variable such as Consent State – Ad personalization.
+Go to Variables and click on New.
+We are going to do Ad Personalization as the first level of consent.
+Give the Variable a name like Consent State - Ad Personalization.

 create-new-variable-consent-state-webcontainer.

-As variable type, we choose Consent State (Templates you just uploaded) .
-Then under Consent Type here, choose the type in question, in this case ad_personalization.
-Then click Save.
+As variable type, we choose Consent State (Template you just uploaded) .
+Next, under Consent Type here, choose the type it is about, in this case ad_personalization.
+Then click on Save.

 create-consent-state-ad-personalization-state-web-container